UConn Players to Watch Against San Diego State - National Championship

 UConn's Last Game

-UConn was victorious in its previous game against Miami (FL), 72-59, on Saturday.
-Sanogo starred with 21 points, plus 10 rebounds and one assist.
+UConn was victorious in its most recent game against Miami (FL), 72-59, on Saturday.
+Sanogo was its high scorer with 21 points.

 |Name